11 Mistakes When Launching a Multi-vendor Marketplace

-Before you even begin to think about what technology to build your marketplace with, you need to have a business plan.
-This is what you will follow to ensure that you’re on the right track and that you have metrics to measure.
-We have seen so many people skip straight to selecting a platform without even thinking about what or how they will build their business resulting in failure.
-Without a road map, you will get lost!
+Before you even begin considering what technology to use to build your multi-vendor marketplace platform, you need to have a business plan.
+This is what you’ll follow to ensure that you’re on the right track and that you have metrics to measure.

 What is a business plan?

-• 18-24 months of financial projections, including required funding, profit and loss projections
+• 18-24 months of financial projections, including required funding and profit and loss projections

 • Marketing and advertising plans